Obedient Plant, False Dragonhead

 Soil: Well-drained soil

-Notes: Plants can flop in rich soil, to much shade and hot temps.
+Notes: Plants can flop in rich soil, too much shade, and hot temps.

 On February 18 (2018), I pushed back the leaves in the corner of the foundation and this plant was growing under the leaves.
 We had a very cold January and I was surprised.
 I am not sure when they started coming up